hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

 When installation is complete, refer to `README.md` in the installation directory for more information on your test network.
 Optionally, refer to the previously mentioned walk-through.

+## Private Transactions

+Select 'y' to the 'privacy' option and you will get three member nodes pairs (a Besu node which has a corresponding Tessera node for privacy) that can be accessed for API calls and transactions.
+You can follow the [privacy walk-through](./Examples/Privacy-Example.md) which has details of how to send private transactions as well as interact with deployed private contracts

+## Smart Contracts and DApps

+You can use a demo DApp called Pet Shop, provided by [Truffle](https://www.trufflesuite.com/tutorial).

+The DApp runs a local website using Docker, and uses smart contracts deployed on the network.

+The directory created by `quorum-dev-quickstart` includes a `dapps` directory with a `pet-shop` subdirectory, which contains the source code for the dapp, including the smart contracts, website, and configurations to run this tutorial.

+You can follow the
+[dapp walk-through](./Examples/Private-Network-Example.md/#smart-contract-and-dapp-usage) which has details of how to deploy the DApp and intract with the network and buy pets

+## Monitoring

+The sample network also includes Prometheus and Grafana monitoring tools to let you visualize node health and usage.
+You can follow the [monitoring](./Examples/Private-Network-Example.md/#monitor-nodes-with-prometheus-and-grafana) section of the quickstart for details on usage as configuration